-- o Organic mulches may be applied by hand or mechanically (e.g., mulch-blowing equipment) ensuring an even and uniform layer. - o For straw mulch: - Straw must be free of weed and grass seed, air-dried, and free of mold or rot. - Straw fibers should be between 4 and 8 inches in length. - Anchor straw mulch using a tractor-drawn crimper, degradable netting, or appropriate soil stabilizer.
+- Organic mulches may be applied by hand or mechanically (e.g., mulch-blowing equipment) ensuring an even and uniform layer. - For straw mulch: - Straw must be free of weed and grass seed, air-dried, and free of mold or rot - Straw fibers must be between 4 and 8 inches in length. - Anchor straw mulch using a tractor-drawn crimper, degradable netting, or appropriate soil stabilizer.

 Table 1: Mulch Standards and Guidelines Mulch Material Quality Standards Application Rates Notes Straw Air-dried, free of mold and not rotten.
 Certified Weed Free.
 1.5 to 2 tons per acre Cost-effective when applied with adequate thickness.
 Straw must be held in place by crimping, netting, or soil stabilizer.
 Chipped Site Vegetation Should include gradation from fine to coarse to promote interlocking properties.
 Must be free of waste materials such as plastic bags, metal debris, etc. 10 to 12 tons per acre Cost-effective method to dispose of vegetative debris from site.
 Best application is for temporary stabilization where construction will resume.
 Use cautiously on areas where vegetation will be established, as wood chips will deplete soil nitrogen.
-Erosion Control Compost (Wood Chip and Compost Mixture) Shall meet the Physical Requirements in Table 1 of TxDOT Special Specification 1001.
+Erosion Control Compost (Wood Chip and Compost Mixture) Shall not contain materials that can contaminate stormwater.
 Approx. 10 tons per acre Special caution is advised regarding the source and composition of wood mulches.
 Ensure compost is free of herbicides.
 Ensure wood chips are from unpainted and untreated wood.
 Hydraulic Mulch Must not contain sawdust, cardboard, paper, paper byproducts, plastics, or synthetics.
 No petroleum-based tackifiers.
 Follow the manufacturer's recommendations.
 Application rate increases with slope steepness.
 May be particularly effective on slopes steeper than 3:1.
 Ensure wood fibers are from unpainted and untreated wood.

-- o For chipped vegetation: - Ensure vegetation is free of trash, litter, and debris before spreading. - Chipped pieces should range from 2 to 6 inches in length. - For hydraulic mulch: - Use a mixture of shredded wood fiber and a stabilizing binder (non-petroleum-based) applied according to manufacturer recommendations. - Protect hydraulically mulched areas from traffic for at least 24-48 hours until the mulch cures.

-- Attach detailed contractor illustrations, design calculations (if applicable), and manufacturer specifications to the SWPPP BMP documentation. - o Record all mulching application rates and anchoring methods in the SWPPP.
+- For chipped vegetation: - Ensure vegetation is free of trash, litter, and debris before spreading. - Chipped pieces should range from 2 to 6 inches in length. - For hydraulic mulch: - Use a mixture of shredded wood fiber and a stabilizing binder (non-petroleumbased) applied according to manufacturer recommendations. - Protect hydraulically mulched areas from traffic for at least 24-48 hours until the mulch cures. - Documentation: - Attach detailed contractor illustrations, design calculations (if applicable), and manufacturer specifications to the SWPPP BMP documentation. - Record all mulching application rates and anchoring methods in the SWPPP.